GIF Bulk Compressor

 When to Use GIF

-- ✓Memes and reaction images for social media
+- ✓Memes and reaction images

 - ✓Short screen recordings and tutorials

-- ✓Animated stickers and emotes
+- ✓Animated stickers and simple emotes

-- ✓Simple web animations with limited colors
+- ✓Lightweight web animations with limited colors

 When to Consider Alternatives

-- →Animations with many colors or gradients - GIF's 256-color limit causes banding
+- →Animations with many gradients or colors

-- →Professional video content - GIF has poor color reproduction
+- →Professional video content

 Related Image Tools